 - Topic launches to be an exciting, awe-inspiring event to engage and excite children.
-The classroom environment should reflect the topic, and classroom entrances should advertise the topic being taught.
-Key vocabulary should be displayed within the classroom, as should resources which support key knowledge e.g. timelines, diagrams. - Learning objectives and titles to be present in children's books.
+The classroom environment should reflect the topic.
+Key vocabulary should be displayed within the classroom, as should resources which support key knowledge e.g. timelines, diagrams. - Learning objectives and titles to be present in children's books/folders.
 The title should contain a context.
 The learning challenge should be highlighted in the corresponding colour according to the metacognitive level achieved. - Vocabulary should be explicitly taught within the lesson. - Presentation expectations in wider curriculum lessons to mirror expectations in core subjects.